solidjs/solid-start/README.md

 Why?

 - We wanted to use the main entry point of `solid-start` for use within the app where you are spending most of your time.
-And for the `vite` config, we use `solid-start/vite` entrypoint.
+And for the `vite` config, we use the `solid-start/vite` entrypoint.
 </details>
 <details><summary><h3><mono>entry-server.tsx</mono></h3></summary>